-Track circuit block
+- Track circuit block - Absolute block.

-Absolute block.

-Some other types of block systems currently in use on single track lines include:
+Other types of block systems currently in use include:

 - Electric token block

 - Radio electronic token block

 - Tokenless block

 - One train working

 - 'No signaller' token working

 NESA Table A provides details of the system in use on individual sections.
 Information on how to request access to NESA can be found on our website.